 Using the walls for storage is key.
 You could easily go for the quick and cheap project with some strategically placed heavy duty hooks or you could go the storage system route.
 It probably depends on how much stuff you have or how much you actually use your garage.

-A guest post by Lauren Halagarda over this past summer has some excellent tips that should help you out immensely.
+A guest post by Lauren Halagarda has some excellent tips that should help you out immensely.
 The garage is one of the most common areas for clutter to accumulate and it needs to be kept under control before the car no longer fits into its spot.

 This post has been updated since its original publication in 2008.